-Pelagic species dominate the catch of the CILF, comprising 99% of the total reported catch in 2018.
-Wahoo (Acanthocybium solandri) is the main target species of the CILF, comprising 84% of the total reported catch in 2018.
+Pelagic species dominate the catch of the CILF, comprising 100% of the total reported catch in 2019.
+Wahoo (Acanthocybium solandri) is the main target species of the CILF, comprising 81% of the total reported catch in 2019.
 Other pelagic species are also targeted during the trolling operations and primarily include yellowfin tuna (Thunnus albacares) and other tunas (except southern bluefin tuna (Thunnus maccoyii), which may not be taken), and to a lesser extent mahi mahi (Coryphaena spp.).
-Some commercial fishing activities are also undertaken for demersal fish species, mainly deep slope species such as ruby snapper (Etelis spp.) and these species comprised ~1% of the total reported catch in 2018.
+Some commercial fishing activities are also undertaken for demersal fish species, mainly deep slope species such as ruby snapper (Etelis spp.) although no demersal species were reported as part of the catch in 2019.
 The commercial catch for Christmas Island usually consists of catch data from only two vessels and catch data are not reportable due to confidentiality provisions.
 The total reported catch for this fishery has been less than 10 t per annum over the last ten years.